theguega/neural-mpc/report/main.typ

   "DA" = 1/(3N) sum_(i=0)^N sum_(j=1)^3 II ("sign"(tau_"MPC,i,j") = "sign"(pi_theta (X_i)_j))
 $

 Finally, we measure the proportion of variance in the expert's action that is explained by our model, using explained variance.
-It's a normalized, scale-invariant metric for comparing performance defined as follows.
+It's a normalized, scale-invariant metric for comparing performance defined as follows:
 $
   "Explained Variance" = 1 - "Var"(tau_"MPC" - pi_theta(X))/"Var"(tau_"MPC")
 $